-1.3 Product Description
+1.3 Product Descriptions

 The SBS-3 is a Virtual Radar Receiver with two built-in Software Defined Radio (SDR) tuners allowing up to six VHF or UHF radio channels to be monitored simultaneously, for voice or data.
+It can be connected to a PC or network using USB or Ethernet.